 Very interesting question and for once, we’re going to leave the US and Americans alone today (who said “finally”?).

-First I have to say that I’m a little sad you’re not going into specifics, because you seem to be alluding to some personal experiences, and I wish you had described them.
+First I have to say that I’m a little sad you’re not going into specifics.
+You seem to be alluding to some personal experiences and I wish you had described them.

 I’m going to start by pointing out the contradictions in your question.

-You seem to feel that if not all, at least most of the French hate the British, but a few lines later you mention the fact that we work together well, and that many citizens from both countries work, live and settle in the other one.
+You seem to feel that if not all, at least most of the French hate the British.
+However, a few lines later, you mention that we work together well, and that many citizens from both countries work, live and settle in the other one.

-If we work so well, if there are so many people travelling and moving to the other country, maybe it’s because the French don’t hate the British, and the British don’t hate the French either.
+If we work so well, if there are so many people traveling and moving to the other country, maybe it’s because the French don’t hate the British.
+And the British don’t hate the French either.